eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/ecen-248-based-response.md

 1iii)
 I would collection the following information:
 a) student grades from each component of the course assessment;
-b) the type of teaching strategies to intervene in academic struggles, and time/date and extent (in person-minutes) of intervention - strategies include re-teaching the concepts, providing additional office hours to struggling students to learn the concepts, and providing opportunities for in-class peer instruction;
+b) the type of teaching strategies to intervene in academic struggles, and time/date and extent (in person-minutes) of intervention - strategies include re-teaching the concepts, providing additional office hours to struggling students, and in-class peer instruction;
-c) number of student contributions to their GitHub repository for the ECEN 248 course, the extent for each contribution in terms of lines of code, for their Verilog-based logic design assignments and their results from simulating their Verilog designs against TA-provided testbenches; and
+c) number of student contributions to their GitHub repository for the ECEN 248 course, their extent (i.e., lines of code), for their Verilog-based logic design assignments and their results from simulating their Verilog designs against TA-provided testbenches; and
 d) frequent feedback (quantitative and unstructured data) from students about class and laboratory instruction.

 2.i)
 I aspire to be a tenure-track assistant professor at a research university.
-As a professor, I want to educate the next generation of engineers, broaden participation of students from traditionally underrepresented/marginalized communities in electrical/computer engineering and computer science, and do research to make an impact in design automation and computer architecture that lead to societal and economic benefits.
+I want to educate future generation of engineers, broaden participation of students from traditionally underrepresented communities in ECE, and do research to make an impact in design automation and computer architecture.

 2.ii)
-I hope to demonstrate my ability to use data science to adjust teaching strategies to improve student learning outcomes in electrical and computer engineering.

-I want this teaching-as-research experience to shape my teaching philosophy, which can help me  apply for jobs in academia.
+I hope to demonstrate my ability to use data science to adjust teaching strategies to improve student learning outcomes in ECE.
+I want improve my teaching philosophy with this teaching-as-research experience to be more supportive of academically struggling students.

 3.i)
 "Teaching-as-Research" refers to adopting the scientific approach to experimenting with new techniques and models of pedagogy.
 It involves acquiring experimental data that tests if my hypothesis of a teaching practice improves student outcomes over a semester.